 Valuable feedback and contributions from the many stakeholders who attended helps us to plan the 2021 Census and beyond.

 If you need further information on the conference or the programme, please email us.

 The main themes to emerge from the thoughts and questions voiced at the conference are listed and remain the topics for discussion and research.
 The ONS welcomes an open dialogue with our stakeholders, so if you would like to contribute to these topics, please email us.

 Considering what potential changes in the questionnaire design might deliver for users – focus group discussions on user requirements for new topics such as volunteering and gender identity.

 The differences between Census and administrative data definitions of households in the context of an address frame for the 2021 Census and for producing household estimates in an administrative data-based Census.

 Census and wider ONS transformation data collection

-- Wider digital transformation in ONS and throughout government – how other National Statistics Institutes are digitally developing their census.
+Wider digital transformation in the ONS and throughout government and how other National Statistics Institutes are digitally developing their Census.

 Administrative data research